melvinr/looklive-server/README.md

 ![After](readme-images/6-header-image-scnd/After.png)

 ##Implemented Service Worker
 By implementing a service worker you can make your application work offline by saving its content as cache.
 This was a huge boost for the load time of the website, which was reduced drastically.
+The reason the load time shows this drop, is because the second time the application is loaded using cache.
+Since I cached almost all content (all the images for instance), the application can render these in no time.
 ###Before
 ![Before](readme-images/6-header-image-scnd/After.png)
 ###After